deohs/r_onramp/r_data_types_language_basics.md

 this means is that all of your data and code structures are stored in your computer's memory using the same framework.

-This provides a great deal of consistency in working with R because you can use many of the same methods to interact with various components of R.

 There are a core set of basic object types and classes built into R. All other objects are built upon these.